 – Nizam Road is nice, but it is quite crowded with tourists and cyclists.
 The way there is much calmer if you walk or cycle down Maden.
 It lasts for about 75 minutes, and the small tour lasts 1 hour.

 – Also, there is no bicycle path.
-Vehicles, horse carriages, and bikes all use the same road.
-It’ll be obvious from the noises that the horse carriages make, but just be aware.
+Vehicles and bikes all use the same road.
+Just be aware.

 Make sure to make a note of these magnificent mansions while pedaling